DigiBP/26SS_Zoo_Zuerich/README.md

 ## 6. Coaching questions - Automation Opportunities

 1) Automation Opoortunity 1: Customer fills a contact form -> should automatical fill to the one source of truth(one system) and lead is created in the system: Is it possible to choose only 1 system for this project?
-Or some free integrations?
+Or some free integrations? through make.com - datastore(imitation of CRM), hubspot, superbase - define shared database and fields in our form - status, budget, timeline?

 2) Automation Opportunity 2: Assignment a lead to the responsible sales representattive (is the decision table suitable here?) - based on the workload, location or which parametres?
+Decision table? -> saved to the database through Camunda (task in between registered lead and lead assignment - business rule task)

 3) Automation Opportunity 3:
-Automatic send of an email to choose the availability (third-party ready service, calendar integration?)
+Automatic send of an email to choose the availability (third-party ready service(calendly))

 4) Automation Opportunity 4: Form of unified question(to be created) that is filled by Lead to fill the database OR transcribtion of the call AI that fills database of ready to use tools (integrations)